 Start by ensuring you get enough good quality sleep.
 This means assessing your habits and environment to make sure you’re practicing good sleep hygiene – make sure the room is not too warm and is well ventilated, that you have good quality blinds or curtains and bedding, ban melatonin-disrupting electronics from the room and make sure you’re going to bed in enough time to achieve seven or eight hours of sleep before you need to be up.
 Take time to wind down before bed – whether that’s with a relaxing aromatherapy bath, a pillow spray and a sleep mask or even a mindfulness app.

-Get into the state of mind to sleep, and know that being well rested is a significant key to daytime productivity – so don’t feel guilty for prioritising it.
+Get into the state of mind to sleep, and know that being well-rested is a significant key to daytime productivity – so don’t feel guilty for prioritizing it.

 Do Less At One Time

 We’ve all been sold the myth that multitasking is essential, and while it’s true that you do have to wear many different hats as a business leader, you certainly don’t have to wear them all at once.
 In fact, studies show the quality and pace of our output significantly decline if we try to focus on several tasks at once – so it’s far better to deep-dive into one thing at a time.

 Use a scheduling app to pace out your work and aim to ensure that major deadlines never overlap if you can avoid it with some planning.

 A large wall calendar can really help you visualize the timelines on a project and set out your priorities so that you don’t get overwhelmed – and so that you can deliver quality work.
 Make sure you have the tools to support your working day.

 Choose cloud computing systems so you can collaborate and work across multiple devices and locations, and make sure they are well equipped with the right software and running well.